What if we were made?

 Want the original sources?
 Read the foundational texts with commentary and modern context.

-Read the method"The Age of Aquarius is the age of revelation—when humanity finally understands its true origins."
+Open resources"The Age of Aquarius is the age of revelation—when humanity finally understands its true origins."